 So, let’s just stick with those things I love about this picture, and it should mostly follow why I enjoy reading Raymond Chandler more than Dashiell Hammett.
 First, just about anything Bogart did in movies around this time I simply adore.
 He really came into his own beginning with The Maltese Falcon, and it didn’t matter much that Hammett’s PI, Sam Spade, was a prick, Bogart’s presence made sure he was a charismatic one.

 Add to this, Bogie just got better at his craft going through the 40s.
-And in The Big Sleep, he to got introduce another literature character to the screen that was destined to stand memorably alongside his Spade, that whistler Steve fellow, and while we’re at it, even his Rick.
+And in The Big Sleep, he got to introduce another literature character to the screen that was destined to stand memorably alongside his Spade, that whistler Steve fellow, and while we’re at it, even his Rick.
 Plus, Raymond Chandler’s tough, cynical, but caring Philip Marlowe was someone you actually liked, and somehow never doubted.

 “I collect blondes and bottles too.”

 Having someone the stature of Howard Hawks heading this production didn’t hurt things, either.
 Re-teaming the two leads (Bogie and Bacall) and the director from To Have and Have Not again couldn’t have been better.
 Especially since this occurred in the midst of a special run of films for Hawks, as author Joseph Maddrey highlighted in his January 22nd piece of this year: